flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 ### 1. Lineup
 **Situation:**<br/>
 ATC (Ground or Tower)  has instructed us to hold at a runway holding point and wait until we are cleared to "line up" or "take off".<br/>
 Aircraft is still in TAXI state (see previous chapters) and parking brakes are set.

 ![Holding at runway holding point](../assets/takeoff-climb-cruise/Holding.png "Aircraft holding at runway holding point")

-Typically, it is latest here that we are asked to switch to Tower ATC frequency for take off clearance.
+Typically, it is here at the latest that we are asked to switch to Tower ATC frequency for take off clearance.

 #### Preparation and checklist pre-clearance
-While approaching the runway holding point or latest at runway holding point the "Before take off checklist" needs to be completed.
+While approaching the runway holding point or at the latest at the runway holding point the "Before take off checklist" needs to be completed.

 __*The following steps from TAXI setup need to be done and checked:*__

-- Check OVHD panel: APU off, no lights visible under normal circumstances<br/>
+1. Check OVHD panel: APU off, no lights visible under normal circumstances<br/>
   (exception: Pack 1+2 might be OFF if part of procedure)
   ![image](../assets/takeoff-climb-cruise/OVHDPanel.png)